shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 You should write a unit test for every functional change.
 It should guarantee that your written code works and that a third developer can't break the functionality with their code.

 With a good test coverage we can have the confidence to deploy a stable software without needing to manually test the software in its entirety.
-This little guide will guide you how to write unit tests for the administration in Shopware 6.
+This little guide will guide you how to write unit tests for the Administration in Shopware 6.

 We are using [Jest](https://jestjs.io) as our testing framework.
 It's a solid foundation and widely used by many developers.
 Before you are reading this guide you have to make sure you understand the basics of unit tests and how Jest works.